thepaqui/42_so_long/README.md

 Wish me luck as I embark on this journey!

 I'll keep a diary detailing each day of work just under this.
 Feel free to read it!
-I'll also toss some amazing video game music I listened to while working on this project.
+I'll also toss in some amazing video game music I listened to while working on this project.

 ## Diary